Hrishikesh7665/The-Snake-Game/README.md

 # The-Snake-Game
 The-Snake-Game In Python 3.8.2

-All Resources Use In This Project Is Downloaded From Google And It's Bellong To Their Respective owners.
+All Resources Use In This Project Is Downloaded From Google And It's Bellong To Their Respective Owners.

 Dependencies: